 To Grade School

-opened in 1951 on the Old Glenn Highway and was over-crowded
+opened in 1951 on the Old Glenn Highway.
+When I started 1st grade

-was Miss Rowland (married name Waterman).
+teacher was Miss Rowland (married name Waterman).
 The first

-day of school, we were all lined up and given DPT shots.
-Several of
+day of school, we were all lined up and given DPT shots by

-grade teacher was Mrs. May; fourth grade was
+was Miss Saupe; third grade was Mrs. May; fourth grade was

-Miss Eggleston; fifth grade teacher was Mrs. Golden Pettit and my sixth grade teacher
+Miss Eggleston; fifth grade was Goldie Pettit and sixth grade

 was Mr. Kerr.